Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Arizona Cardinals

-Coach Steve Wilks said Sunday's 24-6 loss to Washington won't define his team -- but it may have been a peek behind the curtain into what to expect from Arizona this season.
-Wilks called the 182 rushing yards the Cardinals allowed "unacceptable" and called the run Arizona's "nemesis."
-The Cardinals also showed that if they fall behind early, they're quick to switch gears and abandon the run, which changed the entire outlook of the game.
-One game might not define Arizona, but the blueprint may have been drawn on how to beat them Sunday.-- Josh Weinfuss
+Coach Steve Wilks said Sunday's 24-6 loss to Washington won't define his team -- but it might have been a peek into what to expect from Arizona this season.
+Wilks called the 182 rushing yards the Cardinals allowed "unacceptable."
+The Cardinals also showed if they fall behind early, they'll be quick to abandon the run, which changed the entire outlook.
+One game might not define Arizona, but the blueprint might have been drawn Sunday on how to beat the Cardinals. -- Josh Weinfuss

 San Francisco 49ers

 The 49ers made mistake after mistake in Sunday's loss to the Vikings and still had multiple end-of-game possessions with a chance to tie it.
 Four turnovers, a handful of drops and three missed chances to score a touchdown in four red zone trips were at the root of the loss.
-Many of those mistakes, such as a pick-6 from quarterback Jimmy Garoppolo stemming from a miscommunication, were things the Niners can control.
-They have enough on the roster to hang with a legitimate Super Bowl contender on the road, but until they minimize mistakes and focus on the details, they aren't yet ready to make a leap to full-blown contender status.
-They get Detroit at home in Week 2.-- Nick Wagoner
+Many of those mistakes, such as a pick-six from quarterback Jimmy Garoppolo stemming from a miscommunication, were things the Niners can control.
+They get Detroit at home in Week 2. -- Nick Wagoner

 Garoppolo has pass picked off and taken back for six